 Supplies in the Area

-Route 53 Country Store in the village of Fallen Timber east of the park has gas (no diesel), a small food menu, and Hershey’s ice cream.
+[CLOSED as of July 2024] Route 53 Country Store near Fallen Timber east of the park has gas (no diesel), a small food menu, and Hershey’s ice cream.
+Sadly, as of fall 2023 they seem to be having major staffing issues and hours have been trimmed dramatically, so it’s hard to recommend them if they aren’t predictably open.
 They have the mild/medium/hot hoagies which for some reason are a staple of the area–if you like onions!
-It’s just south of the intersection of Rts 253 and 53 and is open 7 days.
+It’s just south of the intersection of Rts 253 and 53 .
+No shade, no grazing.

-There are also options in the town of Patton west of the park, but the intersection of Glendale Lake Road and Rt 36 is very bad if towing a trailer.
-You may just want to support the local stores.
+There are also options in the town of Patton west of the park, but the intersection of Glendale Lake Road and Rt 36 is bad if towing a trailer.
+You may just want to support the local businesses closer to the lake.